probedock/probedock/README.md

 Follow the setup instructions from the [client integration guide](https://github.com/lotaris/rox-client#setup-procedure).

-Once your client is set up, run your tests and the data should appear in ROX Center!
+Once your client is set up, run your tests and the data should appear in Probe Dock!

 ## Contributing